Julessh05/Julessh05/README.md

 ## Contact

-I'm always happy to hear from you, so if you got any questions, you can reach me via E-mail: Jules.media@outlook.de
+I'm always happy to hear from you, so if you got any questions, you can reach me via [E-mail](mailto:professional@julianschumacher.dev).

 ## Socials